KxSystems/docs/docs/wp/rt-tick/index.md

 ### Real-time VWAP subscriber

-This section describes how to build an RTS which enriches trade with VWAP (volume-weighted average price) information on a per-symbol basis.
+This section describes how to build an RTE which enriches trade with VWAP (volume-weighted average price) information on a per-symbol basis.
 A VWAP can be defined as:

 $$ VWAP = \frac{\sum_{i} (tradevolume_i)(tradeprice_i)}{\sum_{i} (trade price_i)}$$